Skip to main content

 }

-Once you have a quote, execute the settlement with source and destination details.
-The settlement will proceed through automatic conversion and on-chain transmission.
+Once you have a quote, create the transfer with source and destination details.

 -H "X-API-Key: your-api-key" \